safaksrd/aws-devops-2022/devops/Hands-on-Kohort-EU&10/docker/20201031-docker-08-swarm-basic-operations/README.md

 > Warning: If you have problem with `docker swarm` installation, you can use following link for lesson. https://labs.play-with-docker.com

 - Create a service for visualization.
+(Not: on manager-1 node)

 ```bash
 docker service create \